jeremycline/patchlab/README.rst

 The Patchwork web UI is available at http://localhost:8000/.
 A preconfigured super user "admin" has the password "admin" which you can use to log in to http://localhost:8000/admin/.

+The development enviroment also includes a preconfigured Patchwork Project for "patchlab_test", along with the necessary Git forge and branch configuration.